An End-to-End Network for Co-Saliency Detection in One Single Image: Proposed Approach

-where $F_{RFM}$ is a mapping function that takes the region feature map $R_i$ as input, and outputs the corresponding fixed length feature vector $V_i$ by learning a set of hidden layers parameters $\theta$.
+where $F_{RFM}$ is a mapping function that takes the region feature map $R_i$ as the input, and generates the corresponding fixed length feature vector $V_i$ by learning a set of hidden-layer parameters $\theta$.

-Therefore, the optimization objective of the RFM module is to minimize the Euclidean distance between any two similar salient objects feature vectors.
-But there are two challenges: the first one is how to map feature regions $R_i$ and $R_j$ of different scales to the same length vector, and the second one is that it is difficult for two identical objects to show exactly the same feature representation under the influence of different scales or other factors, such as the shooting angle and illumination.
+Therefore, the RFM module's optimization objective is to minimize the Euclidean distance between any two similar salient object feature vectors.
+However, there are two challenges: the first is determining how to map feature regions $R_i$ and $R_j$ of different scales to the vectors of the same length, and the second is determining how to obtain the same feature representation for two identical objects under the influence of scales, shooting angles, and illumination.
 Therefore, it is difficult to measure the characteristic representation of two identical objects by Euclidean distance.

-For the first problem, inspired by previous work \cite{he2015spatial,ren2015faster,he2017mask}, we use RoIAlign~\cite{he2017mask} to map regional features of different sizes to feature vectors of the same length, which is more accurate on pixel-align task compared with ROIPool \cite{ren2015faster}.The feature regions of different scales are subdivided into spatial ROI bins, eg., $7\times7$ bins, use bilinear interpolation to compute the exact values of the input features at four regularly sampled locations in each RoI bin, and aggregate the results in terms of max or average.
-However, due to this structure, the resulting feature vector will introduce more noise.
-Hence, we try to construct a special feature space, so that the features of similar salient object regions have the property of clustering.
-Specifically, the Euclidean distance of the feature vector corresponding to the similar object region is smaller than that corresponding to the dissimilar object region.
+For the first problem, inspired by previous work~\cite{ren2015faster,he2017mask}, RoIAlign~\cite{he2017mask} was used to map regional features of different sizes to feature vectors of the same length, which is more accurate on pixel-align task compared with ROIPool \cite{ren2015faster}.
+The feature regions of different scales are subdivided into spatial ROI bins, such as $7\times7$ bins, which use bilinear interpolation to compute the exact values of the input features at four regularly sampled locations in each RoI bin and aggregate the results in terms of a maximum or averaging operation.
+However, because of this structure, the resulting feature vector will introduce more noise.
+Hence, we try to construct a special feature space in which the features of similar salient object regions have a close distance in the clustering.
+Specifically, the Euclidean distance of the feature vector corresponding to the similar object region is less than that of the corresponding dissimilar object region.

-As shown in Figure \ref{fig3}, we select three different saliency proposals (in the form of rectangular bounding boxes) anchor region($A$), positive region($B$) and negative region($C$) in the image $I$.
-The regions of $A$ and $B$ include a same salient classes.
-The regions of $C$ inculdes a different salient region or a non-saliency object region.
+Figure \ref{fig3} shows the three different selected saliency proposals in the form of rectangular bounding boxes, namely the anchor region($A$), the positive region($P$), and the negative region($N$) in the image $I$.
+The regions of $A$ and $P$ include the same salient object classes.
+The regions of $N$ include a different salient region or a nonsalient object region.